 The Dagcoin market is rife with shady crypto dealings and transactions

 With over 500,000 members, Dagcoin MLM claims it is one of the fastest-growing cryptocurrencies in the world.
-So much so, that it’s speculated that it will become the preferred cryptocurrency of the future.
+So much so, that it’s speculated to become the preferred cryptocurrency of the future.

 But how likely is this to happen, really?
 Is it one of a growing number of crypto scams or a legitimate player?

 Below is why you should think twice (or thrice) before investing in Dagcoin or joining their MLM programme.

 Product Name: Dagcoin